- Institutional Reporting Form Final – Revised (pdf)

 - The student incurred expenses directly related to the disruption of campus operations due to Covid-19

 - The student is eligible to receive Title IV funding (e.g., U.S. citizens or eligible non-citizens with a valid Social Security number and registration with the Selective Service, if applicable) as determined by having filed the Free Application for Federal Student Aid (FAFSA); and

-- The student was NOT exclusively enrolled in distance education or online courses prior to March 19th.
+- The student was NOT exclusively enrolled in fully distance education or online program prior to March 19, 2020

 - Students must have been in good Academic Standing prior to start of spring 2020 semester